rust-lang/reference/src/items/static-items.md

 ## Using Statics or Consts

-In can be confusing whether or not you should use a constant item or a static item.
+It can be confusing whether or not you should use a constant item or a static item.
 Constants should, in general, be preferred over statics unless one of the following are true: